-Congratulations to Nelson Gomes who attended the Lodge Meeting on Wednesday, June 21.
-His name was one of the four randomly drawn for the $200.00 membership pot.
-By attending the meeting when his name was drawn, she won!!!
+Congratulations to Barbara Boerger who attended the Lodge Meeting on Wednesday, July 19.
+Her name was one of the four randomly drawn for the $200.00 membership pot.
+By attending the meeting when her name was drawn, she won!!!
 That’s been two months in a row.
 It could be you next!

 Ernie Nunes, PER

 I would like to encourage everyone to come to the lodge on August 6 at 10:00 am.
 The House Committee has organized a “clean up the outside of the lodge day.”
 We need volunteers for weeding, painting curbs red and general outdoor maintenance.
 Additionally, bartenders will be removing everything from the back bar and cleaning the walls, mirrors and washing all of the glasses.
 Donuts and pizza will be provided.
 If you can’t make the event please consider volunteering at the lodge another time.
 Contact the Volunteer Coordinators, Jeanne or Dorris.

 The Trustees have agreed to sponsor the Humboldt Heroes program for another six months.
 If you know of a deserving veteran please nominate them for the award.
 Forms are located on the table next to the cloakroom.
 What better way to say, “Thank you for your service,” than nominating a veteran for the award.